yumauri/gotenberg-js-client/README.md

 // or URL object
 const pdf = await toPDF(new URL('https://google.com'))
 ```

+Note: The only supported source for Url conversion is text url or instance of `URL` class.

 You can set remote url header (for example, for [authentication](https://github.com/thecodingmachine/gotenberg/issues/81) or [host specifying](https://github.com/thecodingmachine/gotenberg/issues/116)) with helper `add(header)` (or `add(headers)`, or both):